 - None of your friends are around during the day (this one is less important, but STILL)

-Why Getting Laid Off Was GREAT
+Why Getting Laid Off Was The Best In The End

 - Clearly, the company I was working for wasn’t doing well considering they couldn’t even keep their salespeople (the people who made money for the company) // I saw in the news later the company eventually shut down